 However, letting these emotions get out of control during the conversation can be counterproductive.
 For example, if the family member or friend becomes angry and starts yelling, the loved one may also become angry and defensive.
 This can result in the person closing off any open-mindedness toward what the family and friends are saying.

-Step 4: Avoid judgment.
+Step 4: Avoid Judgment

 People who have never had an addiction problem may find it hard to understand why loved ones struggle with addiction.
 With all of the opinions and ideas about addiction that are presented throughout society, it can be easy to become judgmental of the person who is struggling with addiction and dismissive of the issues that may have led to the problems with drugs and alcohol.

-Step 5: Admit the individual to treatment immediately.
+Step 5: Admit the Individual to Treatment Immediately

 The professionals who work in research-based, certified treatment programs can provide a great deal of support throughout the process of trying to convince the loved one that treatment is needed, and they can help determine the most appropriate level of care for the individual.
 They can also help plan for immediate admission to the program as soon as the individual accepts that help is needed.

-Step 6: Remember self-care.
+Step 6: Remember Self-Care